wp-plugins/automatic-post-tagger/readme.txt

 This plugin automatically adds user-defined tags to posts.

 == Description ==
 With APT you won't have to manually add tags ever again.
 You just have to create a list of tags with related words for each of them and you are done.
 This plugin will add relevant tags automatically when a post is published or updated.
+It is perfect for autoblogs and lazy bloggers. :)

 = Features =
 * Automatically adds tags to posts according to their title, content and excerpt
 * Tags are added to a post also when different user-defined keywords are found (example: tag "cat" is added if you assign to it words "cats, kitty, meow" and they are found in a post by the plugin)
 * Smart wildcard representation of any alphanumeric characters for related words (pattern "cat\*" will match "cats" and "category", pattern "c\*t" will match "cat" and "colt" etc.)
-* Adds tags to all posts with just one click (three ways of handling already assigned tags)
-* Configurable maximum amount of tags per post (Automatic Post Tagger won't add more tags than you want)
+* Configurable maximum number of tags per post (APT won't add more tags than you want)
+* Bulk tagging of already existing posts
+* Workaround for Latin diacritic characters (non-Latin alphabets like Arabic or Chinese aren't supported)
 * Supports importing already existing tags, creating and importing backups
-* Workaround for Latin diacritic characters (non-Latin alphabets like Arabic or Chinese aren't supported)
-* Autoblog friendly

 == Installation ==
 1. Upload the plugin to the '/wp-content/plugins/' directory.